 Arguments

-delimiter: It is the value input by the user which specifies from which alphabet or any special symbol like “. ,; @ ? &” the String is to be split.
+delimiter: The value input by the user specifies from which alphabet or any special symbol like “. ,; @ ? &” the String is to be split.

-limit: This specifies up to how many delimiters are to be counted.
+limit: This specifies how many delimiters are to be counted.
 Like till which point a string is to be converted into an array.

 Return Value